 Criteria and standards used to measure progress

 *Note: the standard for renewal of college-funded merit scholarships, Lux Esto, Trustee, Presidential, Founders, J.T.
-Williamson, and Enlightened Leadership/Social Justice scholarships has been established as a cumulative 2.5 GPA at the end of the sophomore and junior years.
+Williamson, Global Leaders and Enlightened Leadership/Social Justice scholarships has been established as a cumulative 2.5 GPA at the end of the sophomore and junior years.
+If merit awards are lost, students may appeal and/or request merit reinstatement.

 |Number of Enrolled Terms:||Eligible for Federal/State Aid||Eligible for College Funded Aid|